SDU-SW-Engineering/Reconfigurable-I4-Middleware-Software-Architecture/README.md

 1. Brief description of the source code in the /src folder.
 2. Guide on how to build the project using command line tools
 3. Documentation of the code, subdivided into Class Diagrams, Component and Connector Views and Sequence Diagrams.
+4. The Experiment results, including the Pilot Study and the final Experiment

 Note that the images a clickable and thus enable zoom in case of unintelligable diagrams due to small size.
 The individual images can also be found in the /docs folder.